PKUFlyingPig/CS61A/README.md

 ### Workload

 I spent two weeks to finish all the homework, labs and projects.
 If you are a fresher in coding, this lesson will be a fantastic tour for you to learn the core ideas in programming.
-Even if you already have some experience in programming, you will certainly learn something that you've never thought of.
+Even if you already have some experience in programming, you will certainly learn something that you've never thought of before.
 For me, I had a much deeper understanding of the higher order function and the use of tail recursion to optimize recursion.
 What's more, the [python tutor](http://pythontutor.com/composingprograms.html#mode=edit) will help you clearly understand the logic behind program frame and variable bindings.

 By the way, I also highly recommend you to read the textbook written for this lesson(the link is above).
 It is adapted from the legendary book ----《SICP》.
-If you feel painful to read  《SICP》from head to tail, this book may be a good altenative.
+If you feel painful to read  《SICP》from head to tail, this book may be a good alternative.

 At last, all the start codes and test program for homework, labs and projects are on the course website.
-You can download the for free.
+You can download them for free.
 This repository contains my solution specified to the 2020 summer course.
 Hope this can help you.